Satisfactory Academic Progress (SAP) Policy

 - Students who are on financial aid warning and who do not complete at least 67% of their coursework at the end of the second semester will be placed on suspension.

-- Students who reach or exceed the Maximum 150% Time-frame of their program will be placed on suspension and are no longer eligible for Federal student aid.
-The student must use their own funds to continue and complete their program.
+- Students who reach or exceed the Maximum 150% Time-frame of their program will be placed on suspension.

 Students that submit an Appeal Application that have their appeal approved are placed on One-Term Probation.
 Students must meet all SAP requirements while on probation to return to good standing.
-Should they fail to do so after the end of the probation period, they will be placed back on suspension and no longer eligible for financial aid or eligible to re-appeal.
+Should they fail to do so after the end of the probation period and/or violate the terms of their probation, they will be placed back on suspension and no longer eligible for financial aid or eligible to re-appeal.

 Financial Aid Notification and Suspension Appeal Process

-Students who are placed on financial aid warning and suspension will be notified via email and their myUDC student portal.
-Any student on suspension may appeal their status by completing a Financial Aid Satisfactory Academic Progress Appeal Application.
-The Appeal Application MUST include the following:
+Students who are placed on financial aid warning and suspension will be notified via email and their myUDCstudent portal.
+Any student on suspension may appeal their status by completing a Financial Aid Satisfactory Academic Progress Appeal.
+The Appeal MUST include the following:

-- SAP Appeal Application – The student must understand the terms and requirements of the Appeal.
+- SAP Appeal Form, http://www.udc.edu/financial_aid/financial_aid_forms– The student must understand the terms and requirements of the Appeal.

 - Personal Statement Explaining Circumstance – The TYPED statement must explain why you failed to make satisfactory academic progress and what has changed that will allow you to make academic progress for the next period of study.